zruncho3d/tri-zero/INSTRUCTIONS.md

 Even as a first-time, scratch build, it's reasonable to do the mechanical side in only a few hours.

-Even if you're also doing BoxZero at the same time, the gantry can stay in place, with changes around the gantry.
+Even if you're also doing BoxZero at the same time, the gantry can stay in place, as you work around it.

-The build order isn't as prescribed as a V0, because the bedrame can be easily added and removed, and because the motors can go in before or after the MotorCorners... this is an under-appreciated benefit of T0.
+The build order isn't as prescribed as a V0, because the bedframe can be easily added and removed, and because the motors can go in before or after the MotorCorners... this is an under-appreciated benefit of T0.

 **You can do it!**  Lots of people have, without even these instructions.